MagnusBeng2/dtu_mlops_group_61/reports/README.md

 >
 > Answer:

+Generally most of the group members did not have much experince in github when working with a group project.
+This offcourse took some time to get used to, but as the project went on good working habits was established.

+When we started the project one of our first small struggles was to get the model to work locally...

 **SKAL SKRIVES OM**
 Our first time consuming task was to download the data.
 This was downloaded from huggingface which took a long time.
 We also spent an excessive amount of time trying to train our model on cloud.
 Some main factors contributing to this issue, was our funding running short and having to authenticate multiple frameworks within a docker container. s194333 created the project on GCP, however she quickly (within 48 hours) ran short on funding (complementary of the course) due to operations ineracting with the *bucket* storing our data.
 We aren't entirely certain as to what depleted the grants, however this greatly restricted our work.
 From docker we needed to authenticate dvc, GCP, in addition to `wandb`.
 This proved tremendously cumbersome as the authentication requires certfication, which we would preferably avoid storing in the docker image.
 During this process we spent a lot of time debugging.
 Due to long building times errors didn't occur immediatly, which resulted in a lot of reapeated idle time.